Gravitationally induced decoherence of a scalar field: investigating the one-particle sector and its interplay with renormalisation: Projection of the master equation to the one-particle case

-in the master equation and neglect all contributions that project out of the single particle space.
-In this formulation, $\rho(\vec{u},\vec{v},t)$ is the (quantum mechanical) density matrix of a single particle in momentum representation. ~\\ In the following we will discuss the corresponding individual contributions in \eqref{eq:meqSPPbegin} separately and further will discuss the assumptions used in the model considered here as well as compare them to the existing literature: ~\\ The first term of the master equation, representing the evolution of a free scalar particle, can be computed immediately to yield
+This represents mathematically a projection given the orthogonality of Fock states with different particle numbers and given that $(\Pi_1)^2 = \Pi_1$ using the normalisation of the $\ket{\vec{u}}$.
+As discussed in the remainder of this section, the location of application of this projector is different in the literature, in particular whether it is applied to the master equation as a whole or to individual operators appearing in products in the master equation.
+In this work, we use both ways in order to be able to discuss the effect of either choice on the physical processes taken into account as well as on the final one-particle master equation in the end. ~\\ In the following we will discuss the corresponding individual contributions in \eqref{eq:meqSPPbegin} separately and further will discuss the assumptions used in the model considered here as well as compare them to the existing literature: ~\\ The first term of the master equation, representing the evolution of a free scalar particle, can be computed immediately to yield

 The contribution of the second term depends on the structure of the form of the operator $U$.
 The detailed expression is given in \cite{Fahn:2022zql} in equation (3.12), for the analysis here it is however enough to know that $U$ consists of different combinations of always four creation and/or annihilation operators for the scalar field, i.e.